hakonrossebo/elm-language-server-requirements-specification/README.md

 ## Introduction

 ### Purpose
+Elm needs a language server to support common editor tooling.
+This can in greatly improve editor support and tooling.
 [Discuss here #2](../../issues/2)
 This document describes the Elm Language Server (ElmLS).
 Elm Language Server designed to service IDEs and other tools for the [Elm language](http://elm-lang.org/).
 It should offer an access point to compilation and APIs for getting information about a program.